Throwing small lures or bait on a light spinning setup can be one of the most rewarding ways of fishing.

 Although most people probably think that they get their name from how much they weigh it is ultra light fishing is actually a style of fishing that is done on predominantly light gear.

 The term ultralight is in fact a rod power rating.
-So if you are looking to match a trout spinning rod with the best trout spinning reel then a size 1000 would be a great choice if fishing on small streams and rivers.
+So if you are looking to match a spinning rod with the trout spinning reel then a size 1000 would be a great choice if fishing on small streams and rivers.

 If you are working lots of larger rivers and small lakes then a size 2000 should fit the bill.